seanpm2001/AI2001_Docs/Docs/Datasets/Types/Source_Code/!OldVersions/README/English/USA/A/65-100/README.md

 **Notes**

-> This listing includes `050` out of `148` languages (`33.78%`) of the AI2001 linguistics toolchain, as of 2023, Sunday, August 6th.
+> This listing includes `052` out of `150` languages (`33.78%`) of the AI2001 linguistics toolchain, as of 2023, Sunday, August 6th.
 It is currently missing `098` languages.
 I will try to add more daily.
 It is a struggle, as there is no hard concept for programming language families, and my method is getting a bit recursive.
+I also couldn't get to more than 2 on 2023, Monday, August 7th due to time constraints.

 > **()** _empty brackets_ indicate that dialects have not yet been determined, or that this is a language and not a language grouping